flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch07b-BPMN-Constructs.md

 An intermediate *catching* error on the boundary of an activity, or **boundary error event** for short, catches errors that are thrown within the scope of the activity on which it is defined.

-Defining a boundary error event makes most sense on an [embedded sub-process](#bpmnSubProcess), or a [call activity](#bpmnCallActivity), as a sub-process creates a scope for all activities inside the sub-process.
-Errors are thrown by [error end events](#bpmnErrorEndEvent).
+Defining a boundary error event makes most sense on an [embedded sub-process](bpmn/ch07b-BPMN-Constructs.md#aocess), or a [call activity](bpmn/ch07b-BPMN-Constructs.md#call-activity-(sub-process)), as a sub-process creates a scope for all activities inside the sub-process.
+Errors are thrown by [error end events](bpmn/ch07b-BPMN-Constructs.md#error-end-event).
 Such an error will propagate its parent scopes upwards until a scope is found on which a boundary error event is defined that matches the error event definition.

 When an error event is caught, the activity on which the boundary event is defined is destroyed, also destroying all current executions within (concurrent activities, nested sub-processes, and so on).
 Process execution continues following the outgoing sequence flow of the boundary event.